ArthurBatista04/parallel-classic-data-encryption/README.md

 # A simple parallel implementation of the Rail Fence Cipher algorithm.

-This implementation was develop for the discipline of Parallel Computing (Computer Science - UEM) in September / 2020 by @ArthurBatista04 and @deelefrati .
+This implementation was develop for the discipline of Parallel Computing (Computer Science - UEM) in September / 2020 by Arthur R. Batista and Douglas F. Delefrati.

 # The Rail Fence Cipher algorithm